MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/itemmodelview.md

 ```
 {{</highlight>}}

 Before adding the new Python function, we need a function in our model that returns the values of items from our model.
-Implement the function *getItemByID* in our model the following way:
+Implement the function <inlineCode>getItemByID</inlineCode> in our model the following way:

 {{< highlight filename="MyItemModelView.py" >}}
 ```Python